-If you were recently involved in a car crash or another type of accident, you may be thinking about your options for seeking compensation.
+If you were recently involved in a car crash or another type of accident, you may be thinking about your options for seeking compensation or filing an injury claim.
 As you consider whether you are eligible to file an insurance claim or a civil lawsuit against the negligent party, you also may be worried that you are partially at fault for the accident or for the severity of your injuries.
 For example, if you were injured in a motor vehicle collision caused primarily by a drunk driver who ran a red light, but you were also speeding at the time of the accident, you may be concerned that the at-fault driver will argue that you also bear some responsibility due to aggressive driving.

-In short, even if you are partially at fault for an accident (or have concerns that the defendant will say you bear some liability), you should still file a claim.
+In short, even if you are partially at fault for an accident (or have concerns that the defendant will say you bear some liability), you should still file an injury claim.
 New Mexico law allows a plaintiff to recover damages even when the plaintiff contributes in some way to the accident.

-Understanding Comparative Fault and Contributory Negligence Systems
+Understanding Comparative Fault and Contributory Negligence Systems when filing an Injury Claim

 States in the U.S. have different laws concerning comparative fault, or contributory negligence.
 Some states use what are known as “pure” comparative fault or comparative negligence systems in which a plaintiff can recover no matter what her portion of the fault might be, but the damages award will get reduced by the plaintiff’s percentage of negligence.
 Other states use what is known as a “modified” version of this system, in which a plaintiff is permitted to recover damages as long as that plaintiff is not 50% or more—or in some states 51% or more—at fault.
 As long as the plaintiff’s fault is less than the stated amount, then the plaintiff can recover, but her damages award will be reduced by her percentage of fault.
 Once a plaintiff is 50 or 51% at fault, she is barred from recovery.